-Sprint, Foxconn, and Comcast named in America's most hated companies poll
+Sprint, Hon Hai Technology Group (Foxconn), and Comcast named in America's most hated companies poll

-- Sprint, Foxconn, and Comcast were ranked among the 20 worst hated companies in the US.
+- Sprint, Hon Hai Technology Group (Foxconn), and Comcast were ranked among the 20 worst hated companies in the US.

-- Sprint ranked seventh, while Foxconn and Comcast finished sixth and 15th, respectively.
+- Sprint ranked seventh, while Hon Hai Technology Group (Foxconn) and Comcast finished sixth and 15th, respectively.

 - All three companies encountered several negative headlines throughout 2017.